juanitodread/juanitodread.github.io/content/post/functional-data-structures.md

       case Nil => throw new UnsupportedOperationException
 ```

-`tail` function is also implemented as a member of our `FList` *companion object*.
+The `tail` function is also implemented as a member of our `FList` *companion object*.
 It receives the list and returns the rest of the elements without the first element (`head`) using *pattern matching* technique, if the list matches the case (the list has a `Node`) then the `tail` is returned, otherwise it throws an `UnsupportedOperationException` if the given list is empty.

 Let's test it.